 That BVB hail from a working-class city – while Bayern have always been cast as representatives of the wealthier districts of the Bavarian capital – further aids Dortmund’s cause in charming the neutral observer, and adds to Bayern’s aura of evil.
 Football is still fundamentally – in Germany at least – a working-class game.

 In historical terms, German football has seen the roots of this rivalry before.
 Between 1968 and 1977, the ever-present Bayern would claim four titles, while a club from a working-class city in the north-west of the country with a charismatic coach would win five.
-This club was Borussia Mönchengladbach.
-They played exciting football inspired by the great Günter Netzer, inflicting extraordinary defeats on great clubs including an 11-0 thrashing of Schalke in 1969.
+That club was Borussia Mönchengladbach.
+They played exciting football inspired by the great Berti Vogts, Günter Netzer and, ironically, Heynckes, inflicting extraordinary defeats on great clubs including an 11-0 thrashing of Schalke in 1969.